 To test this hypothesis, 30 employees who were long-term smokers were then compared to a control group of 58 employees who did not smoke.
 As a result, those who smoked were found to be at a greater risk of developing permanent hearing loss.

 What Can You Do About Hearing Loss?

-Even after you choose to stop smoking, you may still have to face the consequences, like hearing loss.
-On the bright side, smoking most often leads to high frequency hearing loss, the most common form of hearing loss, which our hearing aids are pre-programmed to address.
+Even after you’ve kicked the habit, you may still have to face the consequences, like hearing loss.
+On the bright side, it most often leads to high-frequency hearing loss, the most common form of hearing loss, which our hearing aids are pre-programmed to address.

 At Advanced Affordable Hearing, we offer hearing aids at reasonable prices, without the hassle of an office visit.
 To start your journey to improved hearing, contact us today.